alicesmail12/Snakemake-WGS/README.md

 # Snakemake-WGS
 Here I have created a snakemake workflow that performs WGS on several samples at once from FASTQ files.
+It can take a really long time, depending on HPC capacity!

 ### Steps
 **Step 1: FastQC**